Learn to Play

 Bowls in New South Wales is played competitively by close to 40,000 members and many more social members.

 There are a variety of competitions on offer to players at all levels.
-Club and zone hosted events plus state, national and international coordinated events are played throughout the course of the year.
+Club and Region hosted events plus state, national and international coordinated events are played throughout the course of the year.

 In New South Wales, we have strong representative pathways for players to compete in.
 We have considerable representation from both city and country players.
 Aspiring players have the opportunity to represent Bowls NSW Ltd at a Junior (Under 18), Under 25, Over 40, Open or Senior level in multiple Interstate Test Series’ conducted annually.
 Many of our players, coaches and managers move on to represent Australia with the national body.